 The Cabin in the Woods (2011) Directed by Drew Goddard.
 With Kristen Connolly, Chris Hemsworth, Anna Hutchison, Bradley Whitford, Richard Jenkins, Fran Kranz, Amy Acker and Jesse Williams.

-Directed by Drew Goddard and co-written with geek messiah Joss Whedon, it’s abundantly clear from the very get-go that Cabin in the Woods is a teen-slasher movie with a difference.
+Directed by Drew Goddard and co-written with geek messiah Joss Whedon, it’s joyfully clear from the very get-go that Cabin in the Woods is a teen-slasher movie with dual identities.

-Going into detail about what separates this fun-packed slice of entertainment from the churned-out masses of generic, blood-and-guts horror films, would risk spoiling the fun of the discovery.
-The first thought to attach to that is the involvement of Joss Whedon.
-Up until just over a year ago, Whedon’s career was flagging.
-Clearly blessed with talent, he’d gained a reputation for making cancelled television shows.
+Clearly blessed with talent, at one point Whedon was gaining a reputation for making cancelled TV shows.
 Cult favourites like Firefly, Dollhouse and Angel found their audiences years after they were brutally hacked down by impatient TV executives, yet his God-like status in the geek-verse had never been in doubt.
-Fast-forward a year, and thanks to the box office bonanza that was Avengers Assemble – he’s back in the game.

-Just like Tarantino with From Dusk Till Dawn, Whedon’s influence and sense of fun is all over Cabin in the Woods.
-His skill as a writer, to supply those nods and winks to the audience, while at the same time, attempting things that seem original, makes the film tick on multiple levels.
-But full credit must go to Drew Goddard for his handling of a lively film that makes fun of convention and gets the most from a good humoured cast, whose roles, particularly the twenty-something cabin dwellers, mirror the typecasting of the material the writing is so lovingly tipping its cap to.
+Part credit must go to Drew Goddard for his handling of a lively film that teases the idea of convention and gets the most from a good humoured cast, whose roles, particularly the twenty-something cabin dwellers, mirror the typecasting of the material the writing is so lovingly tipping its cap to.

-Without wanting to give anything away, the last thirty-minutes had my jaw on the floor.
-It hit me where I wasn’t expecting it, and I loved it all the more for doing so.
-As the film breezes forward, it does the polar opposite of your average hack n’ slasher, in as much as it doesn’t run out of ideas.
-The contrary, its ideas multiply and mutate, until we’re grinning at the audacity of the execution.
+The last thirty-minutes had my jaw on the floor, hitting me where I wasn’t expecting.
+As the plot breezes forward, it does the polar-opposite of your average hack n’ slasher, in as much its ideas multiply and mutate until we’re grinning at the audacity of the execution.

-A rare treat for horror fans, with bags of imagination and fun, that keeps peeling back the layers until a memorable climax.
+A tidy treat for horror fans with imagination aplenty.
+There’s a touch of reality TV satire along with great chemistry from Bradley Whitford and Richard Jenkins.
+Bloody fun that peels back the layers until a memorable climax.
 This is how you make an A-list B-movie.
 4.5/5